LaViDa-R1: Advancing Reasoning for Unified Multimodal Diffusion Language Models: Experiments

 \subsection{Image Understanding Results}

 We report results on a wide range of visual understanding tasks and language-only tasks in Table \ref{tab:result_und}.
 We report results on MathVista \cite{lu2023mathvista} and MathVerse \cite{zhang2024mathverse} for visual math reasoning, ChartQA, AI2D and MMMU-Pro \cite{masry-etal-2022-chartqa,kembhavi2016diagram,yue2025mmmu} for visual QA and GSM8K and Math500 \cite{cobbe2021gsm8k,lightman2023lets} for language-only tasks.
 For all datasets, we report the accuracy metric.
 Notably, we observe that \ours~show improvements across all tasks, with the biggest gain coming from the language-only GSM8K and Math500 datasets.
 We hypothesize that this is because the base model's pretraining dataset is vision-centric, leading to poor language performance and leaving considerable room for improvement.
-We provide additional qualitative results in Appendix \ref{sec:appendix_qualitative_results}.